The total spine of the Milnor fibration of a plane curve singularity: The Petri dishes

-\begin{proof} The term with the fraction on \cref{eq:number_saddle} the number of red points (and green points) on $\partial \D_\theta$ (\Cref{lem:int_ind}).
+The term with the fraction on \cref{eq:number_saddle} equals the number of red points (which equals the number of green points, too) on $\partial \D_\theta$ (\Cref{lem:int_ind}).
 These singularities look on $\D_\theta$ like half sinks (green points) and half fountains (red points).
 See \cref{fig:half_index_1}.
 These have relative Poincar\'e-Hopf index equal to $1/2$.
-By \Cref{rem:petri_dish} \cref{it:non_zero_ind} the only singularities of non-zero index on the interior of $\D_\theta$ are saddle points.
+By \Cref{rem:petri_dish} \cref{it:non_zero_ind} the only singularities of nonzero index on the interior of $\D_\theta$ are saddle points.
 A direct application of \cref{eq:rel_poincare} yields the result since:

 That $\beta[\D_\theta]$ is non-empty if and only if there is at least $1$ saddle point in $\D_\theta$ follows from the definition of the broken trajectories which start at all saddle points. \end{proof}